denalex/gpdb/gpAux/extensions/pxf/README.md

 ### Enable PXF extension in GPDB build process.

-Configure GPDB to build the pxf extension by adding the `--enable-pxf` configure option.
+Configure GPDB to build the pxf extension by adding the `--include-pxf` configure option.
 This is required to setup the PXF build environment.

 ### Build the PXF extension